 Anna's psychological thriller, Zone 2, starring Anne Ramsay and Conner Linnerooth, toured worldwide through the Etheria Film Festival, winning an audience award while also screening at Screamfest, Days of the Dead, and Artemis film festivals.
 The film can be found within the 7 From Etheria Collection, streaming on Amazon.

 Utilizing her writing skills as a pathway to directing, Anna sold her romantic comedy, I Do Over to David Ellison's Skydance Media (World War Z, Mission Impossible 5) making her a member of the WGA.

 Anna's teen thriller, Haven’s Point, won Best Film at the USC's WCA Film Festival and premiered at HollyFest in Hollywood.
 The film was created through USC's competitive production class where only the top students are given the opportunity to direct.

-Most recently Anna made it into the second round of the Sundance Screenwriter's Lab for her thriller, Mormonland, and is currently in pre-production on her second feature, shooting this August in Southern California.
+Most recently Anna made it into the second round of the Sundance Screenwriter's Lab for her thriller, Mormonland, and is currently in the editing room with her editors, while also writing her next feature.

 Anna holds an MFA from USC's School of Cinematic Arts and is the mother of four children.

 Film News Round Up

 Joey Lawrence and Missi Pyle Join "Emma's Chance"

 MFA Cinematic Arts at University of Southern California